Appendicitis - Quick Consult

 • Taking a history of symptoms immediately prior to onset of pain is helpful in determining diagnosis.

-• Early in the presentation the abdominal exam may be unremarkable.
+• Early in the presentation, the abdominal exam may be unremarkable.

 Back To Top